espere-papillon/espere-papillon/README.md

 ### Hi there 👋
-# My name is Marina and I'm front-end developer.
+# My name is Marina, and I'm front-end developer.

 ### Languages and Tools